lannablue89/PortfoliosChart/README.md

 - I assump that amount if 0 or null is unavailable, is ignored when show on screen.

+## Config Android Studio:
+There is no any special settings for Android Studio then you should be able to run this project with Android Studio after clone the source.
+- My Android Studio version: 2.3.1

 ## Creator:
 Lan Tran